openid-connect-key-binding October 2025

 Appendix A. Acknowledgements

-The authors would like to thank early feedback provided by Filip Skokan, Jacob Ideskog, and Kosuke Koiwai.
+The authors would like to thank early feedback provided by Filip Skokan, George Fletcher, Jacob Ideskog, and Kosuke Koiwai.

 Appendix B. Notices